alloutlife/cpp-core-sandbox/README.md

 # cpp-core-sandbox

-A sandbox to perform experiments with core features of c++
+A sandbox to run different bits of code demonstrating particular core features of C++.